alf-p-steinbach/C--20-Coroutines/README.md

 Since in the above example the problem is of a recursive nature the recursive function, which needs to be stackful, is very much shorter, simpler and clear, and thus would ideally be the way to express this.
 However, in practice a C++ call stack is of *very limited* size, e.g. 1 MB by default with Visual C++, so it suffers from a possibility of stack overflow.
 The complex iterative code, which can be a stackless routine, avoids that problem.

 ---
-### 1.2 Stackful versus stackless coroutines.
+### 1.2 Stackful versus stackless and symmetric versus asymmetric coroutines.

 A **stackful coroutine** is one that can call a subroutine and transfer out somewhere within that call.

-For example, an in-order iteration over a binary tree can be easily expressed via a general coroutine calling a recursive traversal subroutine like `recursive_for_each` above, and transferring out from within its recursive calls.
-The call stack then serves to remember the path down from the tree’s root to the current iteration position.
+For example, an in-order iteration over a binary tree, handing out iterator values suitable for a range based `for` in C++, could be easily expressed via a general coroutine calling a recursive traversal subroutine like `recursive_for_each` above, and transferring out from within its recursive calls.
+The coroutine instance’s call stack then serves to remember the path down from the tree’s root to the current iteration position.
 This requires *one stack per coroutine instance*.

 Because of that multi-stack requirement general coroutines would in many use cases be *in conflict with the C++ ideal of not paying significantly for what you don’t use*.

-That’s especially so when conventional contiguous memory stacks based are used, but linked list stacks can affect performance by scattering memory accesses in a cache-unfriendly way.
+That’s especially so when conventional contiguous memory stacks based are used.
+Linked list stacks are technically possible, but even size-optimized linked list stacks can affect performance by scattering memory accesses in a cache-unfriendly way.
 And so C++20 only supports a limited kind of coroutines called **stackless coroutine**s.

 A stackless coroutine transfer, expressed with keyword `co_await`, `co_yield` or `co_return`, must be *directly in the coroutine’s own code*.

 The subroutine calls that these coroutines make can have possibly long call chains until the execution returns back up to the next transfer.
-But when it gets back up to a point of control transfer the stack depth is limited to a very small value known at compile time.
-Which means that all coroutine instances in a thread of execution can share that thread’s single common stack for their arbitrarily stack hungy subroutine calls.
+But when it gets back up to a point of control transfer the stack depth is limited to a very small value known at compile time, which means that all coroutine instances in a thread of execution can share that thread’s single common stack for their arbitrarily stack hungry subroutine calls.
+So they’re not entirely stackless — that term is to some degree a misnomer — but for their own internal code execution they use a very small fixed size stack, and for subroutine calls they share a common stack.

----
-### 1.3 A conceptual visualization.
+Recall that the general notion of coroutines is of stackful, **symmetric** coroutines.
+With symmetric coroutines each transfer specifies, directly or indirectly, the coroutine that should resume execution; the transfers are between coroutines.
+In contrast, with **asymmetric** coroutines a transfer to a coroutine comes from some top level control, and a transfer out from a coroutine is back up from the coroutine up to the top level control, which can then transfer down to another coroutine and resume that, and so on.
+And C++20 coroutines are not just limited to stackless.
+They’re also limited to asymmetric, which unfortunately leads to speaking about transfers — e.g. cppreference does this — as **calls** and **returns**, even though this is very unlike subroutine calls and returns.

 One way to visualize the general notion of coroutine execution is that: